NCAR/DART/docs/pages/Getting_Started.md

 `netcdf/include` directory, as opposed to the `netcdf/lib` directory.

-If the netCDF library does not exist on your system, you must build it (as well as the F90 interface modules).
+If the netCDF library does not exist on your system, you must build it (as well as the F90 interface modules). *IMPORTANT*: You must build netCDF with the same compiler (including version) you plan to use for compiling DART.
 The library and instructions for building the library or installing from an RPM may be found at the netCDF home page: <https://www.unidata.ucar.edu/software/netcdf/>

 NOTE: The location of the netCDF library, `libnetcdf.a`, and the